oarevalo/BugLogHQ/README.md

 5. Installation and Usage Notes:
 --------------------------------------------------------------------------------------
 * To install BugLog just unpack the zip file into the root of your webserver.
-BugLogHQ assumes it will be installed on a directory or mapping named /bugLog, but you can actually put BugLog anywhere you want, even on the web root.
+BugLogHQ assumes it will be installed on a directory named /bugLog.
+If you want, you can also put BugLog directly on the web root.

+**NOTE:** If you want to install bugLog directly on the web root, make sure to update the setting `general.externalURL` to the value "\" so that BugLog knows how to find itself.

 * Run the corresponding SQL script for your database.
 The script can be found in the `/install` directory.
 This will create the necessary tables.